 V-Model (Waterfall approach)

-This workflow is used when our internal customers are less committed to the projects – or even strongly committed but for a short period of time – and when product specifications have clearly been detailed.
+This workflow is used when ST internal customers are less committed to the projects – or strongly committed but for a short period of time – and when product specifications have clearly been detailed.
 Also, it is a project approach we use when we are strongly dependent on external stakeholders.

 Adapted-Agile approach (Flexibility within defined boundaries)